cornell-ece6745/ece6745-docs/docs/ece6745-sec01-asic-front-end.md

 % less RegIncr4stage__pickled.v
 ```

+Notice how PyMTL3 has generated a wrapper which picks a specific
+parameter value for this instance of the multi-stage registered
-The simulator will also generate pure-Verilog test bench with associated
+incrementer.
+The interactive simulator will also generate pure-Verilog
-test cases which we can use to run four-state RTL and gate-level
+test bench with associated test cases which we can use to run four-state
-simulation.
+RTL and gate-level simulation.

 ```bash
 % cd $TOPDIR/sim/build